AhmedMourad0/kotlin-validation/README.md

 - Support for adding properties to different violations
 - Support for Generics
 - Support providing extra parameters / type parameters to use during validation
-- Support validating the extra metadata to violations
+- Support validating the extra parameters to validators
-- Third-party classes validators
+- Support creating validators for Third-party classes.
 - Multiple validators per class
 - Validators composition
 - Ability to enforce classes to be validated before usage